-§ 401.
+§401.
 Definitions

-- (a) IN GENERAL.-Except as otherwise specifically provided in this chapter, as used in this chapter: - (1) BOARD.-The term "Board" means the Merit Systems Protection Board under chapter 12 of title 5.
+(a) IN GENERAL.-Except as otherwise specifically provided in this chapter, as used in this chapter:

+(1) BOARD.-The term "Board" means the Merit Systems Protection Board under chapter 12 of title 5.
-&lt;sup>1So in original.
-Does not conform to section catchline.

-- (2) COVERED EMPLOYEE.-The term "covered employee" means any employee of an employing office. - (3) EMPLOYEE.-The term "employee" includes an applicant for employment and a former employee. - (4) EMPLOYING OFFICE.-The term "employing office" means- - (A) each office, agency, or other component of the Executive Office of the President: - (B) the Executive Residence at the White House; and - (C) the official residence (temporary or otherwise) of the Vice President. - (b) DEFINITIONS RELATING TO CERTAIN MATTERS.-For purposes of applying this chapter with respect to any practice or other matter- - (1) to which section 411 relates, the terms "employing office" and "covered employee" shall each be considered to have the meaning given to the term by such section; - (2) to which section 412 relates, the term "covered employee" means a covered employee described in section 412(a)(2)(B); - (3) to which section 413 relates, the term "covered employee" excludes interns and volunteers, as described in section 413(a)(2); and - (4) to which section 416 relates, the term "covered employee" means a covered employee described in section 416(a)(2).
+(2) COVERED EMPLOYEE.-The term "covered employee" means any employee of an employing office.

+(3) EMPLOYEE.-The term "employee" includes an applicant for employment and a former employee.

+(4) EMPLOYING OFFICE.-The term "employing office" means-

+(A) each office, agency, or other component of the Executive Office of the President;

+(B) the Executive Residence at the White House; and

+(C) the official residence (temporary or otherwise) of the Vice President.

+(b) DEFINITIONS RELATING TO CERTAIN MAT-TERS.-For purposes of applying this chapter with respect to any practice or other matter-

+(1) to which section 411 relates, the terms "employing office" and "covered employee" shall each be considered to have the meaning given to the term by such section;

+(2) to which section 412 relates, the term "covered employee" means a covered employee described in section 412(a)(2)(B);

+(3) to which section 413 relates, the term "covered employee" excludes interns and volunteers, as described in section 413(a)(2); and

+(4) to which section 416 relates, the term "covered employee" means a covered employee described in section 416(a)(2).